dask/dask/dask/distributed/docs.md

      'jobid': 123,
      'timestamp', datetime.utcnow()}

-The **Payload** can be anything, but is generally also a pickled dict.
+The **Payload** can be anything, but is generally also a pickled dict with arguments for the remote function.
 This depends on the operation.
 For the `setitem` function it consists of a pickled dict with a key and value.

     {'key': 'x', 'value': 100}